 Tamerlan travelled to Moscow in January 2012 and spent six months in the region, a law enforcement source said, but it was unclear what he did while he was there and if he could have had contact with militant Islamist groups in southern Russia's restive Caucasus region.

 Early indications are the brothers acted alone, Watertown police chief Edward Deveau told CNN on Saturday.
+"From what I know right now, these two acted together and alone," he said.

 "But as far as this little … group, I think we got our guys."